Pediafor/Assessment/services/assessment-service/README.md

 - Students receive only assessments with status `PUBLISHED` regardless of creator.
 Teachers see their own assessments and may filter by `status`; Admins can view all.
 - The list endpoint returns `{ assessments: Assessment[], meta: { page, limit, total, totalPages } }` inside the `data` field of the standard API response wrapper.

+Note: Through the API Gateway, protected alias routes are available at `/assessments/*`.

 ### Media Endpoints